 What kind of church are we?

-We are a traditional Congregational Church, with roots dating back to the early 1700’s (before the American Revolution).
+We are a traditional but forward-looking Congregational Church, with roots dating back to the early 1700’s (before the American Revolution).
 We are part of the United Church of Christ and members of the Connecticut Conference of the UCC (for more information see www.ctconfucc.org).
 Our Church has a strong commitment to our local and global communities and we welcome all who desire to worship, regardless of previous faith traditions.

 Where are we located?